Bobby Lee: Personal life

-Lee began taking methamphetamine and marijuana around age 12, and heroin by age 15 and went through three drug-rehabilitation attempts before becoming sober when he was 17.
+Lee began taking methamphetamine and marijuana around age 12, as well as heroin by age 15, and went through three drug-rehabilitation attempts before becoming sober when he was 17.
 Lee relapsed on Vicodin and ended 12 years of sobriety after receiving negative feedback from a producer.
 He got sober after MADtv producer Lauren Dombrowski fought for him after he was fired from the show a second time, a story which Lee discusses in his appearance on the pilot episode of Comedy Central's TV series This Is Not Happening.
-On TigerBelly Episode 224, Lee admitted to guest Theo Von that he had relapsed after his father's death in August 2019 from Parkinson's disease.
+On TigerBelly episode 224, Lee admitted to guest Theo Von that he had relapsed after his father's death in August 2019 from Parkinson's disease.
 He subsequently went to rehab and became sober again.
 Lee has stated that he is a recovering alcoholic.

-Lee is long time Arsenal Football Club supporter.

-Lee is also an avid fan of computer games, playing FIFA, Stardew Valley, Elder Scrolls, Red Dead Redemption 2, and the Witcher series.
+Lee is a long-time Arsenal Football Club supporter.
+Lee is an avid fan of video games, including FIFA, Stardew Valley, The Elder Scrolls, Red Dead Redemption 2, and The Witcher series.
+Lee's younger brother, Steve Lee, is a musician, podcaster, and comedian.

-Lee's younger brother, Steve Lee, is a musician and also a comedian.
-He hosts The Steebee Weebee podcast and co-hosts the Scissor Bros podcast with comedian Jeremiah Watkins.
-Steve has also made guest appearances alongside Bobby on MADtv, especially in sketches featuring Kim Jong-il and Tank.
+He was in a ten year relationship with Khalyla Kuhn, an influencer and content creator.
+The relationship ended in 2022.